-\begin{quote} The varied use and scattered publication of anomaly detection [for connected vehicle cybersecurity] research has given rise to a sprawling literature with many gaps and concerns... we urge researchers to address these identified shortcomings. \end{quote} To summarize, quantifiable comparison across competing and complementary IDS methods is currently not possible.
-Standardized datasets are necessary for head-to-head comparisons and for replicability (or better reproducibility).
-To continue to progress in an empirically verified and scientific manner, the CAN IDS research community needs to produce and adopt a publicly shareable collection of CAN datasets with labeled attacks.
+\begin{quote} The varied use and scattered publication of anomaly detection [for connected vehicle cybersecurity] research has given rise to a sprawling literature with many gaps and concerns ... we urge researchers to address these identified shortcomings. \end{quote} To summarize, quantifiable comparison across competing and complementary IDS methods is currently not possible.
+Standardized datasets are necessary for head-to-head comparisons and for replicability, or better, reproducibility.
+To continue to progress with rigor, the CAN IDS research community needs to produce and adopt a publicly shareable collection of CAN datasets with labeled attacks.
 This sentiment was reiterated and acted on by Hanselmann et al. \cite{hanselmann2019canet} in their recent CAN IDS work:

 \begin{quote} To the best our knowledge, there is no standard data set for comparing methods.
 We try to close this gap by evaluating our model on both real and synthetic data, and we make the synthetic data publicly available.
 We hope that this simplifies the work of future researchers to compare their work with a baseline. \end{quote}